Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - The way to decide what to keep is to pick up each item and ask yourself, "Does this spark joy?"
 - Do not send sentimental items to your parents' or anyone else's house.
 People never retrieve them anyway.
 Once they are sent "home," they will likely never be opened again.
 - Handling each sentimental item and deciding which to keep and which to discard is a powerful way of processing your past.
 If you just stow these items away in a drawer or cardboard box, your past will become a weight that holds you back and keeps you from living in the present.
 To put your things in order is to put your past in order, too.
 It's like resetting your life and settling your accounts so that you can take the next step forward.
-- It is not our memories but the person we have become because of those past experiences that we should treasure.
+- It is not our memories but the person we have become because of our past experiences that we should treasure.
 That is the lesson these keepsakes teach us when we sort them.
 The space in which we live should be for the person we are becoming now, not for the person we were in the past.

 #### Photos: cherish who you are now
 - Photos should be treated like all previous categories mentioned: they should be piled up and gone through one by one, asking yourself if each one sparks joy or not.